 Many responsibilities are associated with cybersecurity roles.
 These can be organized into the following categories:

 1. Access Controls

 Cybersecurity professionals responsible for access controls dictate who can access data and systems across the business.
 These pros must determine who needs access to data and systems to perform their everyday duties effectively.
 They must also keep access controls up to date—otherwise, employees who leave the business could still access the company’s data and systems.

 The performance of the company’s applications and networks must be closely monitored.
 This allows security issues that hamper app or network performance to be identified and remediated quickly before they cause downtime, outages, or service interruptions.

 3. Patch Management

-Software must be updated regularly to ensure business systems can run at optimal levels and are protected against new cyber threats.
+Software must be updated regularly to ensure business systems can run optimally and are protected against new cyber threats.
 Automated and continuous patch management allows the business to install security patches and updates as soon as they become available.
-This keeps the company’s systems continuously up to date with patches for any know security threats.
+This keeps the company’s systems continuously updated with patches for known security threats.

 4. Vulnerability Management

-Security vulnerabilities can crop up at any time, and they must be addressed right away.
+Security vulnerabilities can crop up anytime, and they must be addressed immediately.
 Vulnerability management allows your business to use defined processes and procedures to identify and remediate vulnerabilities.
 You can also use vulnerability assessments in combination with vulnerability management tools to understand the overall security posture and map out an appropriate cybersecurity strategy.